How to choose the right child car seat for your baby and child

 Height

-The i-Size regulation was introduced in July 2013 and is intended to encourage parents to keep their children in rearward facing seats for longer - preferably until they are at least 15 months old.
+Height-based seats are known as ‘i-Size’ seats.
+They’re intended to encourage parents to keep their children in rearward-facing seats for longer, preferably until they’re at least 15 months old.

-You must check the seat is suitable for your child's height - the retailer you purchase the seat from will advise you on this.
+You need to check the seat is suitable for your child's height too – the retailer you bought the seat from will be able to advise you on this.

 Weight

-For children up to 10kg a rear-facing, lie-flat baby carrier or baby seat should be used
+For children up to 10kg a rear-facing, a lie-flat baby carrier or baby seat should be used.

 Which child car seat should I buy?

-First and foremost, the seat must have a label showing a capital E in a circle to show it is EU-approved and safe to use in the UK.
+First and foremost, the seat must have a label showing a capital E in a circle to show it’s EU-approved and safe to use in the UK.

 • designed specifically for use with a lap seatbelt